35. Living in Different Worlds

 Katara ducked just in time.
 Zuko turned around quickly, but so did she.

 Zuko and Katara exchanged a few hand-to-hand moves.
-Although Katara had a mean roundhouse kick, this close up, the Dao gave Zuko an enormous advantage.
+Although Katara had a mean roundhouse kick, this close up, the Dao gave Zuko an enormous reach advantage.
 Katara realized this, too.

 While Katara's attention was on the swords, Zuko kicked her on the chest, and she fell down at his feet.

 Here we go again, Zuko thought.
-He was tempted to glance at Aang to make sure that this time, the Avatar would not come to Katara's aid, but thought better of it.
+He was tempted to glance at Aang to make sure that this time, the Avatar would not come to Katara's aid, but then thought better of it.

 Katara tried to kick Zuko below the belt, but Zuko noticed her movement, and lowered one of the swords by reflex.
 The sword sliced Katara's calf.

 "Shit.
 I'm sorry.
 I didn't mean to do that."

 Katara glared at him.
 "I should never have stopped to listen to you."